 Other restrictions unacceptable to youOther restrictions unacceptable to you

 Many people who buy luxury condos are only doing so as an investment.
 Whether you’re planning to invest or live in the condo solely.
 Get a hold of a copy of the condo house rules and decide whether you can live with them.
 If not, then you are buying the wrong condo.

 Sales are slowSales are slow

 Any good luxury condo project should be able to sell itself, mainly when located in New York.
-But when developers are starting to offer sky-high commissions and incentives for realtors, it’s usually a sign of slow sales.
-Your alarm bells should be ringing if buyers are steering clear of supposedly awesome luxury condo projects.
+But when developers start to offer sky-high commissions and incentives for realtors, it’s usually a sign of slow sales.
+So your alarm bells should be ringing if buyers are steering clear of supposedly awesome luxury condo projects.

 The price is too reasonable.The price is too reasonable.

 When you’re being sold a luxury condo in New York City at a price that’s far below its market value, your Spider-sense should be tingling.
 When it seems to be too good to be true, it usually is.
 There is something wrong with that luxury condo; you wouldn’t want to find out about it after you’ve signed the papers.

 Luxury condos in New York are significant investments; keep your eyes peeled for any of the signs mentioned above for your own good.